ItsNesh/secure-programming/week_1/20250816_week_1_COMBINED.md

 ---

-# Comprehensive Study Notes: Week 1 – *The Key To Capability Alignment*
+# Comprehensive Study Notes: Week 1 - The Key to Capability Alignment